 - What should I know about Orders of Protection?

-- Wife denied protective order with divorce filing
+- Wife denied protective order with a divorce filing

 - St. Louis Family Court: Any additional information regarding the Boone County family court can be found here.